learlab/learlab.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

-We have a diverse and supportive team with a wide range of skillsets and backgrounds.
+<center>We have a diverse and supportive team with a wide range of skillsets and backgrounds. </center>

 {%
   include figure.html